isc-projects/kea/doc/sphinx/arm/hooks-perfmon.rst

 API Commands
 ~~~~~~~~~~~~

-    Commands to enable or disable monitoring, clear or alter alarms, and fetch duration datax
+    Commands to enable or disable monitoring, clear or alter alarms, and fetch duration data
     are anticipated but not yet supported.

 Configuration